run-llama/llama_index/docs/DOCS_README.md

 https://gpt-index.readthedocs.io/ to read the full documentation.

-This guide is made for anyone who's interested in running LlamaIndex documentation locally, making changes to it and make contributions.
+This guide is made for anyone who's interested in running LlamaIndex documentation locally, making changes to it and making contributions.
 LlamaIndex is made by the thriving community behind it, and you're always welcome to make contributions to the project and the documentation.